Cyberattacks on medical devices

-Medical imaging devices are also at risk of cyber interference, the type that could cause a patient serious harm.
+Medical imaging devices are also at risk of cyber interference, the type that could cause patients serious harm.
 A research team at the Ben-Gurion University of the Negev in Israel found that CT scanners are the most vulnerable when it comes to attacks, and this is because of the configuration file used to control how the scanner operates – including how much radiation it emits.

-The researchers found that it could be possible for attackers to increase the level of radiation emitted during a scan to the point that it could cause illness, injury or possibly even radiation overdose to a patient.
+The researchers found that it could be possible for attackers to increase the level of radiation emitted during a scan to the point that it could cause illness, injury, or possibly even radiation overdose to a patient.
 The team also found that it could be possible for attackers to mix up imaging results, thereby causing a patient to not receive essential treatment, or conversely to receive treatment that is unnecessary.

 The future of medical devices

-As science and technology improves, the medical devices of even the near future will be able to accomplish things we would’ve thought impossible a decade ago.
+As science and technology improve, the medical devices of even the near future will be able to accomplish things we would’ve thought impossible a decade ago.
 Even so, some of the most important technological advances will have to come in the form of improved security.
-Whether it’s better alert systems that can identify deviations from normal processes, a tighter focus on encryption or other secure means of wireless or long-range communications or protection against attack variations that haven’t yet come to life, the manufacturers of medical devices have their work cut out for them.
+Whether it’s better to alert systems that can identify deviations from normal processes, a tighter focus on encryption or other secure means of wireless or long-range communications, or protection against attack variations that haven’t yet come to life, the manufacturers of medical devices have their work cut out for them.
 Here’s hoping they’re up to the challenge.